isomerpages/enterprisesg-fha/pages/Sin Mui Heng Food Industries Pte Ltd.md

 		</div>
 		<div style="flex: 1 1 58%; display: block; margin-left: 3px" class="card-sgds">
 			<h4 style="text-transform: uppercase; color: black;"><b>Sin Mui Heng Food Industries Pte Ltd</b></h4>
-			<p>Rich in heritage, SMH started in 1961 as a humble family-run business and has since grown to become Singapore's leading producer of quality dim sum.
-SMH is the frontrunner in providing gourmet dim sum to the most exclusive supermarkets, hotels, restaurants and caterers, in Singapore and across the world.
-When you take a bite out of an SMH dim sum, you can rest assured that it is more than just good ingredients that went into making it.
-Each bite contains years of experience, dedication and tradition.</p>
+			<p>For more than 60 years, SMH has been serving Singapore and the world with tradition, heritage, comfort and happiness.
+Our whole heart goes into preparing our dim sums.
+When you take a bite of our dim sum, you can be assured it is more than just good ingredients that went into making it.
+Every delectable piece of dim sum contains years of experience and dedication; each bite is a taste of heritage and passion.</p>
-			<p>SMH: Touching Your Heart, Wherever You Are</p>
 			<p><a target="_blank" href="https://www.smhfood.com">www.smhfood.com</a></p>
 		</div>
 	</div>